-The following States are not currently participating in NC-SARA: California, Florida, and Massachusetts.
+The following States are not currently participating in NC-SARA: California and Massachusetts.
 How does this impact enrolling in a SAGE distance learning degree program if the student resides in one of these states?

-- Florida – Sage is able to accept students but this may be subject to change as Florida Introduces new legislation regarding distance learning.*
+- California – Sage is able to accept students but this may be subject to change as Florida Introduces new legislation regarding distance learning.*

 *Please note: It is possible that Sage will ultimately choose not to seek approval in a non-NC-SARA State due to the cost of registering.
 In that case, Sage would not be able to accept students from those states.

 The Sage Colleges is dedicated to providing the best possible student experience throughout your college years.
 When an issue is brought to our attention, Sage will intervene in the matter to seek resolution.
 Most complaints can be resolved utilizing the internal processes available.

 Complaint Process Non-SARA State

-Please see the below under the state name for compliant information if you reside in California, Florida, or Massachusetts.
+Please see the below under the state name for compliant information if you reside in California or Massachusetts.

-Status: SAGE is not required to seek approval from the Bureau for Private Post secondary Education and can offer 100% online programs to residents of California with no restrictions. * New legislation as of July 1, 2017 requires Sage to apply for CA approval.
+Status: SAGE is not required to seek approval from the Bureau for Private Post secondary Education and can offer 100% online programs to residents of California with no restrictions.
 Internships, externships, and clinical placements are permitted in CA for online and campus-based courses and programs.